beloglazov/openstack-neat/README.rst

 2. Call the function specified in the ``algorithm_underload_detection`` configuration option and pass the data on the resource usage by the VMs, as well as the frequency of the CPU as arguments.
-3. If the host is underloaded, send a request to the REST web service of the global manager and pass the list of the UUIDs of all the VMs currently running on the host in the ``vm_uuids`` paramter, as well as the ``reason`` for migration as being “underload”.
+3. If the host is underloaded, send a request to the REST API of the global manager and pass a list of the UUIDs of all the VMs currently running on the host in the ``vm_uuids`` parameter, as well as the ``reason`` for migration as being 0.
 4. If the host is not underloaded, call the function specified in the ``algorithm_overload_detection`` configuration option and pass the data on the resource usage by the VMs, as well as the frequency of